CallMeSnacktime/github-docs-example/README.md

 result = factorial(number)
 print(f"The factorial of {number} is {result}")
 ```
-- Make note of where the backtick button is located.
+- Make note of where the backtick key is located.
-- It should appear above the tab key, but it may vary based on your keyboard layout.
+- It should appear above the tab key.
+- It may vary based on your keyboard layout.

 ![backtick](assets/backtick.png)